|

 Basic Shelf Styling Rules

-Whether you are styling a kitchen shelf, bookshelf, china cabinet or display cabinet, use these basic shelf styling rules.
+Whether you are styling a kitchen shelf, bookcase, china cabinet or display cabinet, use these basic shelf styling rules.

 • Play with height variation.
 Using items that are all the same height, and essentially end up in a line, ends up looking boring.
 Choose the items you use to decorate your kitchen shelves with at least three to five different height variations.